Cape Maclear

 Cape Maclear or Chembe is a town in the Mangochi District of Malawi's Southern Region.
 The town, on the Nankumba Peninsula, is on the southern shore of Lake Malawi and is the busiest resort on Lake Malawi.
 Cape Maclear is close to the islands of Domwe, Thumbwe and Mumbo Island on Lake Malawi, and is in Lake Malawi National Park.

 History

-In 1859, the missionary and explorer David Livingstone found the Cape, and named it "Cape Maclear" after his friend, the astronomer Thomas Maclear, who was Her Majesty's Astronomer at the Cape of Good Hope.
+In 1859, the missionary and explorer David Livingstone uncovered the Cape, and named it "Cape Maclear" after his friend, the astronomer Thomas Maclear, who was Her Majesty's Astronomer at the Cape of Good Hope.
 In October 1875, a new mission, "Livingstonia", was set up by a group of members of the Free Church of Scotland.
 Before the missionaries arrived, the area was controlled by the Muslim Yao people.
 The graves of some of the missionaries are in Cape Maclear, overlooking the bay.
 Although Cape Maclear had a good harbour, the poor soil in the area, and the prevalence of the tsetse fly, meant a more suitable base had to be found; the mission moved to Bandawe, near Chintheche, in 1882.